 B. Ordinary High Water Mark Definition – Discussed at last week’s meeting.
 (M/S) B. Stridiron/C. Shoemaker Motion to Resolve to set a High Water Mark.
 No discussion.
 Passed 5-0.

 C. Chapter 20- Zoning Board of Appeals – S. Kopriva provided an overview…Section 20.09D reviewed with specific attention to item 4 in regards to lot lines.
 Purpose of review of Chapter 20 discussed which will ensure all aspects are in accordance to State Law and succinct.
 L. Carleton feels the process of review is good and appreciates the opportunity to review with S. Kopriva, Zoning Administrator.
-J. Kulka feels the current draft should be accepted but (1:06)… J. Merchant asks how close the Steering Committee is to working on Chapter 20.
+J. Kulka feels the current draft should be accepted.
+J. Merchant asks how close the Steering Committee is to working on Chapter 20.
 Timeline reviewed by S. Kopriva with anticipation to be brought back to Committee in Spring of 2022.
 C. Shoemaker speaks to S. Langworthy also adding assistance to review.
 (M/S) B. Stridiron/J. Kulka motion to approve changes to Chapter 20 as presented tonight.
 Discussion ensued.
 BB.
 Yes, LC yes, BS yes, JK yes, CS yes, JM no. Passed 5-1.
 (M/S) B. Stridiron/C. Shoemaker moves to have a Public Hearing to review Chapter 20.
 J. Merchant asks for clarification of process.
-Passed 5-0.
+Passed 6-0.

 8. (M/S) B. Stridiron/C. Shoemaker motion to adjourn at 8:12 pm.
-Passed 5-0.
+Passed 6-0.